csstools/postcss-plugins/plugins/postcss-design-tokens/README.md

 <format-name> = [ 'style-dictionary3' ]
 ```

+All `@design-tokens` rules in a document are evaluated in order of appearance.
+If a token with the same path and name already exists it will be overridden.

+All `@design-tokens` rules are evaluated before any `design-token()` functions.

+`@design-tokens` rules can never be made conditional through `@supports`, `@media` or other conditional rules.

+Any form of nesting is meaningless, `@design-tokens` will always be evaluated as if they were declared at the top level.

 ### `design-token()` function

 The `design-token()` function takes a token path and returns the token value.